Brockenbrough House

+Brockenborough House is a historic site in Tappahannock, Essex County, Virginia.

 The two-story house was built in 1763 over the cellar of the previous house that was built in 1682 by Edward Hill Sr. Archibald McCall hired William Buckland, an architect and master builder, to construct the Georgian style house.
-It figured in history as the place where McCall was tar and feathered for his stance on the Stamp Act of 1765.
+It figured in history as the place where McCall was tarred and feathered for his stance on the Stamp Act of 1765.
 It was shot at during the War of 1812.
 George Washington stayed at the house numerous times, and was the leader of Dr. Archibald Brockenbrough during the French and Indian War.
 Benjamin Blake Brockenbrough owned the house during the middle and late 1800s, during which time his cousin Judith Brockenbrough operated a school for girls after the American Civil War until 1875.

 In 1927, the house was purchased for the St. Margaret's School campus.
 It is one of the pre-Revolutionary buildings of the Tappahannock Historic District, which was listed on the National Register of Historic Places in 1973.

 History

 Archibald McCall

 It was built in 1763 by Archibald McCall, a merchant who was born in Scotland and settled in Colonial America in 1754.
 He established a merchant business in the town, which was called Hobbs Hole at the time.
 William Buckland was the architect and master builder of the Georgian style house.
 The wood work and trim in the house are attributed to Buckland.
 The building is L-shaped building has two stories and sits over the original cellar.
 (Located on Lot 1 of the original town plat, there was first a 20 foot square house that was built in 1682 by Edward Hill Sr.) The house has high ceilings and a number of windows.
 A wood staircase in the wide central entrance hall lead up to the second story.
 It is located on a cliff overlooking the Rappahannock River and across the river from the Mount Airy Plantation.

 In 1766, there claimed to have been a riot at McCall's house in reaction to the Stamp Act of 1765.
 McCall insisted on collecting the British tax on stamps and other documents.
-He was tarred and feathered by a mob in what has been described as "one of the foremost demonstrations against the stamp act".
+He was tarred and feathered by a mob in what has been described as "one of the foremost demonstrations against the Stamp Act".
 The house was frequented by George Washington.
 During the War of 1812, a British gunboat in the Rappahannock River shelled the house and broke the black marble mantel in the drawing room.
 It was repaired and is still in use in the house.